spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 # Overview

-When you install the Private Cloud Gateway (PCG), a cloud account is auto-created.
-You can use this cloud account to create tenant clusters and, if desired, you can create additional cloud accounts.
+When you install the Private Cloud Gateway (PCG), a cloud account is auto-created in every project in Palette.
+You can use this cloud account to create clusters at either the tenant or the project level.
+If desired, you can create additional cloud accounts that reference a specific PCG.

 # Prerequisites